ABOUT

 Dom De Plume - The Artist

-Meet Dom De Plume, the visionary behind Wasteland Guitars.
+Meet Dom De Plume, the creator behind Wasteland Guitars.
 An artist driven by a passion for music, craftsmanship with a touch of eccentricity.
 Dom curates these guitars as pieces of art, infusing them with individuality, depth, and a post-apocalyptic narrative.
 Dom’s creations combine sound and sight with great attention to detail and musicality.

 The electric guitar serves as both a source of passion and a medium for his creativity, combining his passion, hobby and vocation.
 This fusion led to the creation of his art project: Wasteland Guitars.
+Each guitar reflects Dom’s eccentric attention to detail, his love for individuality and his ability to breathe new life into forgotten objects.

 it's all about the art of color